stoplightio/platform-docs/docs/6.-migrations/next.md

 ## How do I migrate?

 > If you feel comfortable and ready to migrate, please follow the steps below.
-If you have any questions concerns, please don't hesistate to [reach out](mailto:support@stoplight.io) and we will schedule time to assist you.
+If you have any questions concerns, please don't hesitate to [reach out](mailto:support@stoplight.io) and we will schedule time to assist you.
+We understand that this not a trivial migration, and are here to help!
+>
+> Also keep in mind that you can of course copy API design files from NEXT into your existing Git repositories.
+This approach makes sense if you want to start managing these design assets in the same Git repos that store the code.
+If you are wondering which approach is best for you, please get in touch and we'll schedule some time to help you decide.

-The goal of this migration is to move your projects from Stoplight NEXT to your new Stoplight Workspace.
+Because we've updated our approach to where your data is stored and managed (your VCS rather than our homegrown backend), this migration is a bit more involved.
+The goal of this migration is to move your data from Stoplight NEXT to Git repos in your VCS, and then to connect those Git repos to your new Stoplight Workspace.

 First, let's move the contents of your NEXT project into your own VCS provider.